rhinobase/raftyui/apps/docs/app/docs/customizations/page.md

 ## Padding

-We have made our padding classes separate from that of tailwind's default padding classes.
-You can put your custom values in our padding classes in order to make changes in whole theme and sizing of rafty components.
-Whereas, if you need to make changes to an individual component you have to do that on component level.
+We have separated our padding classes from Tailwind’s default padding classes.
+You can input your custom values into our padding classes to make changes to the entire theme and sizing of Rafty components.
+However, if you need to modify an individual component, you should do that at the component level.

 ```jsx
 const { createGlobPatternsForDependencies } = require("@nx/react/tailwind");